VoicuTomut/MaxCut_qosf_screening_tasks/README.md

 ## Task 4
 "The MaxCut problem is a well-known optimization problem in which the nodes of a given undirected graph have to be divided in two sets (often referred as the set of “white” and “black” nodes) such that the number of edges connecting a white node with a black node are maximized.
-The MaxCut problem is a problem on which the QAOA algorithm has proved to be useful (for an explanation of the QAOA algorithm you can read this blogpost)."
+The MaxCut problem is a problem on which the QAOA algorithm has proved to be useful ."

 ## Motivation